to0MuchAtOnce/Tom-Lewis/posts/Coding a theme switcher.md

 ```

-I added the `toggleTheme` to the `HeaderProps` type to include the `toggleTheme` function prop.
-The toggle theme function is attached to the `onClick` event of the theme toggle button.
+I added the <code class=inline-code>toggleTheme</code> to the <code class=inline-code>HeaderProps</code> type to include the <code class=inline-code>toggleTheme</code> function prop.
+The toggle theme function is attached to the <code class=inline-code>onClick</code> event of the theme toggle button.
 When the button is clicked the functionality is triggered.
-Also the function in `_app.tsx` is executed which updates the `theme` state based on its current value.
+Also the function in <code class=inline-code>_app.tsx</code> is executed which updates the <code class=inline-code>theme</code> state based on its current value.

-This then triggers a re-render of the components wrapped in the `ThemeProvider`, updating the app and applying the new theme to the styled components.
+This then triggers a re-render of the components wrapped in the <code class=inline-code>ThemeProvider</code>, updating the app and applying the new theme to the styled components.

 #### Header/index.tsx
 ```tsx